byronpendason/byronpendason.github.io/young_penda.md

 "You're not happy here," Cadwallon said to Penda, "Come back with me and spend some time among your mother's people.[^mother]"

-[^mother]: Penda's mother having been Welsh is artistic license on my part, but it is based upon a theory that Penda was half-Welsh since his name is listed in the ninth-century *Liber vitae Dunelmensis* as a British (Welsh) name, and Penda's reign was marked by firm alliances with several Welsh princes.

 It was the next morning, and Penda's Welsh friend was preparing to depart for home.

 "Any other time, I may have taken you up on that," Penda replied, "But after last night's events, I need to head back to the royal court and try to smooth things over with my uncle."